Drive inland down the Hume Highway

 NSW & VIC Travels

 You can read about the sixteen destinations of the New South Wales road trip.
 And, you'll find links to the individual articles about each place.
 Links to the destinations are found below at the end of the maps.NSW Roadtrip from Sydney to the Blue...

 Maps for the Sydney Melbourne Roadtrip Sydney Melbourne Roadtrip Big Merino Dog on the Tuckerbox HMAS Otway Submarine Ned Kelly Read about the Big Merino, Dog on the Tuckerbox, HMAS Otway Submarine, and Ned Kelly on the Sydney and Melbourne road trip. ...

-Where is ...
+Where Is the Blue Mountains?
 In the traditional land of the Gundungurra and Darug People, you'll find the Blue Mountains at Katoomba.
 They are about one and a half hours drive inland from Sydney, New South Wales, Australia.
-What you'll find in the Blue Mountains Rugged...
+What You'll Find in the Blue...

 Where would you stop on the Sydney Melbourne Roadtrip?

 Can you recommend any places to stop on this road trip?